 • Choose foods that are easy to eat, such as meatballs versus steak.

-• Avoid fussy meal presentation.
+• Avoid fussy meal presentations.

 • Cut food into small pieces.

 • Have all items ready to eat and within reach.

 • Provide a comfortable table and chair or another seating arrangement.